katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ~~~
 {: .language-bash}

 To **remove** the container "my_od", you would type the following.
-Note that this will delete the container and all files that you may have created in it.
+Note that this will delete the container and all files, but the files in the `CMSSW_7_6_7/src` directory which is shared with your local computer will remain in your local computer's directory.

 ~~~
 docker rm my_od